spellerberg/quire-rife/content/chapter2.md

 Jack Hays and his ranging company were the first to employ repeating pistols in a fight with Comanche raiders.[^38] During a fight on Walker Creek on June 1844, Jack Hays and 15 men used, for the first time, newly acquired Colt Paterson five-shot revolvers.
 These guns were bought for the Texas Navy and acquired by the rangers when President Sam Houston disbanded the Texas Navy in 1843.[^39] The ability to reload while galloping on horseback revolutionized the ranger’s fighting style and finally gave them the upper hand over mounted Comanche Indians.[^40] After the introduction of the six-shooters, the settlers gained an even greater advantage and Indian fights became simply chases.[^41]

-The war between Texas and Mexico began again in 1842.
+## The war between Texas and Mexico began again in 1842.

  The United Mexican States did not recognize the independence of the Republic of Texas despite the agreement signed by President López de Santa Anna in 1836.[^42] In 1842, Santa Anna was once again President of Mexico and the republics of Texas and Mexico were once again at war.[^43] Texas President Mirabeau Lamar sent 270 armed men on a trading mission called the Santa Fé Expedition in June 1841.
 The expedition was meant to be a joint political, military and commercial enterprise[^44] but the Mexican government interpreted it as an armed invasion.[^45] The participants in the expedition were captured and imprisoned.[^46]

 To revenge the invasion of New Mexico by the Santa Fé Expedition, President Santa Anna sent troops to invade Texas.[^47] Seven hundred Mexican soldiers under Gen. Rafael Vásquez briefly occupied San Antonio in early March, 1842.[^48] In response to the Vásquez invasion, the President of Texas called out the militia.

 In July 1842, Mexican soldiers under Colonel Antonio Canales approached Corpus Christi.
-In September 1842, Mexican troops under General Adrian Woll, once again occupied San Antonio.[^49] Gen. Woll’s army of 1,600 men cut a new road from Presidio de Río Grande to San Antonio that crossed the Leona River at Woll’s Crossing, four miles south of Mt.
+In September 1842, Mexican troops under General Adrian Woll, once again occupied San Antonio.[^49] General Woll’s army of 1,600 men cut a new road from Presidio de Río Grande to San Antonio that crossed the Leona River at Woll’s Crossing, four miles south of Mt.
 Inge.[^50] In this way, the army escaped detection by scouts sent out by Jack Hays and arrived unobserved at San Antonio in the morning of September 11, 1842.[^51]

 Hays, who had been out on a scout when the city was taken, quickly assembled a body of volunteer soldiers to prevent the Mexican army from proceeding north towards Austin, the Republic’s capital.[^52] On September 17, 1842, the two forces met near where the city of New Braunfels is today and, after the Battle of Salado Creek, General Woll and his army retreated back to San Antonio.[^53] The Mexican army left San Antonio on September 20 and returned to Mexico.[^54]

 ## President Houston authorized an invasion of Mexico in 1842.

-In October 1842, following the earlier assault on San Antonio, Gen. Alexander Somervell (commander of the western militia brigade) was authorized by Texas President Sam Houston to invade Mexico.[^55] On November 18, 1842, Somervell’s Texans, led by Jack Hays and his scouts, left San Antonio with 750 men.
+In October 1842, following the earlier assault on San Antonio, General Alexander Somervell (commander of the western militia brigade) was authorized by Texas President Sam Houston to invade Mexico.[^55] On November 18, 1842, Somervell’s Texans, led by Jack Hays and his scouts, left San Antonio with 750 men.
 On December 8, Somervell’s forces captured the town of Laredo on the northern bank of the Rio Grande.
 On December 19, General Somervell ordered his remaining volunteers to return to his base camp at Gonzales.[^56] Two hundred men, including Hays’ company of rangers, thinking the expedition was over,[^57]returned to San Antonio[^58] but other men refused to abandon the invasion; instead they reorganized their forces and began what became known as the Mier Expedition.
 They crossed the Rio Grande and attempted to capture the town of Mier.
-On December 26, 1842, the Mexican Army captured 260 Texans at Mier after a long gun battle.[^59]
+On December 26, 1842, the Mexican Army captured 260 Texans at Mier after a long battle.[^59]

-In negotiations that followed,[^60] Mexico was willing to give the State of Texas autonomy if it would remain in the Mexican republic.[^61] They continued to consider Texas a Mexican state until 1847.[^62] Texan and American politicians, however, refused to acknowledge Mexico’s claim to Texas and in December of 1844 a bill annexing Texas to the USA passed the US Senate.[^63] A Texas Constitutional Convention agreed that the Republic would be come part of the United States on July 7, 1845.[^64]
+In negotiations that followed,[^60] Mexico was willing to give the State of Texas autonomy if it would remain in the Mexican republic.[^61] They continued to consider Texas a Mexican state until 1847.[^62] Texan and American politicians, however, refused to acknowledge Mexico’s claim to Texas and in December of 1844 a bill annexing Texas to the United States passed the US Senate.[^63] A Texas Constitutional Convention agreed that the Republic would be come part of the United States on July 7, 1845.[^64]

 ## The United States Started the Mexican War after annexation of Texas.